 Vietnam.vn - Nền tảng quảng bá Việt Nam

-The blue rock that gives scientists a headache
+The blue rock gives scientists a headache

 VTC NewsVTC News06/11/2023

-In Plescheevo Lake, near the city of Pereslavl-Zaleski, Russia, a strange rock has given scientists a headache.
+In Plescheevo Lake, near the city of Pereslavl-Zaleski, Russia, a strange rock has given the country's scientists a headache.
 The unusual thing about the rock is that it is never covered with snow in winter, and when it rains, the rock turns blue just like the lake.

 No one knows the origin of this rock, there are many rumors about its origin.